 As the International Tunnelling and Underground Space Association’s Committee on Underground Space, ITACUS is one of four permanent committees.
 ITACUS works closely together with its global partners ISOCARP, ICLEI and IFME.
-We also contribute to the work of UNISDR and UN Habitat.
+We also contribute to the work of UNISDR and UN-Habitat.
 With ISOCARP we have developed a ‘THINK DEEP’ publication containing urban case studies.
-A new program, the YOUNG PROFESSIONAL’S THINK DEEP PROGRAM is underway, where young interdisciplinary professionals from the built environment will work on city cases.
+A new program, the YOUNG PROFESSIONAL’S THINK DEEP PROGRAM (YPTDP) is underway, where young interdisciplinary professionals from the built environment will work on city cases.
 Many countries have now started local THINK DEEP NATIONAL ACTIONS PROGRAM (TDNAP) groups.
 Read more about our exciting activities in our news and announcement section.